Ion Antonescu: In communist historiography

-Although the Marxist analytical works of the increasingly marginalized communist figure Lucrețiu Pătrășcanu make isolated mentions of the Holocaust, the heavily politicized official discourse inspired by Soviet historiography interpreted Romania's wartime evolution exclusively based on the Marxist-Leninist idea of class conflict.
+Although the Marxist analytical works of the increasingly marginalised communist figure Lucrețiu Pătrășcanu make isolated mentions of the Holocaust, the heavily politicised official discourse inspired by Soviet historiography interpreted Romania's wartime evolution exclusively based on the Marxist-Leninist idea of class conflict.
 In this context, the main effort to document and expose the Antonescu-era massacres came from Jewish Romanians.
 This began in 1945, when Jewish journalists Marius Mircu and Maier Rudrich contributed first-hand testimonies.
 In 1946–1948, the Jewish community leader Matatias Carp published Cartea neagră ("The Black Book"), a voluminous and detailed account of all stages of the Holocaust.
 After forming a secondary element in Antonescu's indictment, the deportation of Romani people was largely ignored in official discourse.

-The communist regime overemphasized the part played by the PCR in King Michael's Coup, while commemorating its 23 August date as a national holiday.
+The communist regime overemphasised the part played by the PCR in King Michael's Coup, while commemorating its 23 August date as a national holiday.
 The Gheorghe Gheorghiu-Dej faction emerged as the winner of the interior PCR struggles and incorporated nationalist discourse.
 That faction claimed a decisive role in toppling Antonescu, even though a majority of its members had been jailed for most of the period.
 In accordance with Stalinist principles, censorship produced historical revisionism that excluded focus on such negative aspects of Romanian behaviour during the war as antisemitism and the Holocaust, and obscured Romania's participation on the Eastern Front.
 Beginning in the mid-1960s, when Nicolae Ceaușescu took power and embarked on a national communist course, the celebration of 23 August as the inception of the communist regime was accompanied by a contradictory tendency, which implied a gradual rehabilitation of Antonescu and his regime.
 Historians who focused on this period believe that the revival of nationalist tenets and the relative distance taken from Soviet policies contributed to the rehabilitation process.
-After a period of liberalization, the increasingly authoritarian Ceaușescu regime revived the established patterns of personalized rule, and even made informal use of the title Conducător.
+After a period of liberalization, the increasingly authoritarian Ceaușescu regime revived the established patterns of personalised rule, and even made informal use of the title Conducător.
 Beginning in the early 1970s, when the new policies were consecrated by the July Theses, Ceaușescu tolerated a nationalist, antisemitic and Holocaust denialist intellectual faction, illustrated foremost by Săptămîna and Luceafărul magazines of Eugen Barbu and Corneliu Vadim Tudor, by poet Adrian Păunescu and his Flacăra journal, and by novelist Ion Lăncrănjan.
 The regime also came to cultivate a relationship with exiled tycoon Iosif Constantin Drăgan, a former Iron Guard member who had come to endorse both Antonescu's rehabilitation and the national communist version of protochronism.
 In contrast, much of dissident culture and the Romanian diaspora embraced the image of Michael I as its counterpart to the increasingly official Antonescu myth.
 Lucian Boia described this as "the spectacular confrontation between the two contradictory myths [transposing] into historical and mythological terms a fundamental fissure which divides the Romanian society of today."